evfrenkel/youtube-time-url-sync/README.md

 4. Navigate to a YouTube watch page and play a video; the URL's `t` param will update as playback progresses.

 ## Notes
-- Works on standard watch pages.
-Shorts and live streams are ignored because their duration is non-finite.
+- Works on standard watch pages, including live streams with DVR.
+Shorts are ignored.
 - URL updates are throttled to reduce history churn; expect ~1s granularity.

+## License
+MIT License.
+See `LICENSE` for details.